 - Asparagus – trim bottoms and place upright in a glass of water until crisp.

 - Herbs – either trim stalk bottoms and place upright in a glass of water or strip leaves from stalks and place in a bowl of water.

-Some vegetables like zucchini tend to go mouldy before they go limp and this method doesn’t work so well for them.
+Some soft vegetables like zucchini or pumpkin tend to go mouldy before they go limp, and this method doesn’t work so well for them.